Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/GuestOnboarding.md

 # Guest Onboarding

-In the Guest Onboarding scenario, the guest user presents their `VerifiedEmployee` Veified ID credential which triggers the creation of a B2B Guest Account.
+In the Guest Onboarding scenario, the guest user presents their `VerifiedEmployee` Verified ID credential which triggers the creation of a B2B Guest Account.
 No email is sent to the guest user and invite redemption is made by clicking a link to `MyApps` and signing in.

 The sample also implements a Guest Reverification scenario, where the guest user can present the Verified ID again to prove that the user is still an employee of their company.